chartmogul/chartmogul-python/README.md

 * Fork it
 * Create your feature branch (`git checkout -b my-new-feature`)
 * Install dependencies: `pip install -r requirements.txt && python setup.py develop`
-* Run tests: `python setup.py test`
 * Fix bugs or add features.
-Make sure the changes pass the coding guidelines.
-TODO python lint
+Make sure the changes pass the coding guidelines (use `pylama`).
 * Write tests for your new features.
-For HTTP mocking TODO library is used.
-Run tests with TODO and check test coverage with TODO
+Use `requests_mock` for HTTP mocking.
+Run tests with `python setup.py test` and check test coverage with `coverage run -m unittest discover --source=. && coverage report -m`
 * If all tests are passed, push to the branch (`git push origin my-new-feature`)
 * Create a new Pull Request